River-Mochi/CS2-Templates/README.md

 ## First Mod
 1. Clone & open in VS2022
-2. VS2022: **File → Clone Repository… → paste your repo URL → Clone**
+   VS2022: **File → Clone Repository… → paste your repo URL → Clone**
-3. Open the project
+2. Open the project

----

----

-## 3. Rename it to your mod
+3. Rename it to your mod

-### Project name & namespace
+   - To change project name & namespace

-In **Solution Explorer**, rename the folder `YourMod` to your real mod name (optional).
+   - In **Solution Explorer**, rename the folder `YourMod` to your real mod name (optional).
-Right-click the project → **Edit Project File** → change anything needed in the  YourMod.csproj file.
+   - Right-click the project → **Edit Project File** → change anything needed in the  YourMod.csproj file.

----

-## 4. First Build
+4. First Build

-**Restore & build**
+   - **Restore & build**
-VS2022 will auto-restore dependencies.
-Build > Clean > Rebuild Solution In Output, you  will  see the game/Unity references resolve via `Mod.props` and `Mod.targets`.
+   - VS2022 will auto-restore dependencies.
+Build > Clean > Rebuild Solution
+   - In Output, you  will  see the game/Unity references resolve via `Mod.props` and `Mod.targets`.
+5. Mod will build and put copy at
+   - C:\Users\YourName\AppData\LocalLow\Colossal Order\Cities Skylines II\Mods\
+   - do this until you are happy with the Mod
+6. Publish the Mod
+   - Edit PublishConfirguration.xml
+   - Right click your *.csproj, select Publish
+   - For new mods select PublishNew mod from the dropdown choices.
+     - if you do not see dropdown choices, check that you have  `/Properties/PublishProfiles`
+       - there are 3 files in PublishProfiles/ that you receive from the Cities project template.
+       - if you don't have them, just open VS2022 fresh, selecte Create new project, type "cities" into the search, select the Cities Skylines II template
+       - you now get the PublishProfiles/  files.
+Copy them into your existing project.